racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/ExtendingPyLabs/Home/SAL/SALExtension/ExtensionSpecs/CmdbObjProperty.md

 ## Simple Properties

-Simple properties are properties that rely on the defined PyLabs types.
+Simple properties are properties that rely on the defined Pylabs types.
 For example, the name of a Port Forwarding rule, which is a string.
-Most of the PyLabs types are common for all developing languages, such as 'string', 'integer', 'dictionary', 'boolean', etc. The PyLabs framework however, provides you some more base types, such as 'ipaddress', 'filepath' and 'unixdirpath'.
+Most of the Pylabs types are common for all developing languages, such as 'string', 'integer', 'dictionary', 'boolean', etc. The Pylabs framework however, provides you some more base types, such as 'ipaddress', 'filepath' and 'unixdirpath'.
-If you have a type that you would use in multiple applications, you can [extend the PyLabs base types][createenum] yourself, instead of creating the type for each application.
+If you have a type that you would use in multiple applications, you can [extend the Pylabs base types][createenum] yourself, instead of creating the type for each application.
 A simple property can also be set via an enumerator.
-PyLabs contains predefined enumerators, such as the status of an application, but you can also [create your own enumerators][createenum].
+Pylabs contains predefined enumerators, such as the status of an application, but you can also [create your own enumerators][createenum].

 ## Complex Properties